 …and this year it not only represents the bounty of sunshine and outdoor fun, but also the gradual reopening of all the places and activities you know and love.
 After such a trying spring season, we’re relieved to be able to enjoy our summer favorites, but not without caution.
-We at the Fife and Drum have taken our own precautions to make sure our guests can travel safely and comfortably, and want all of you to be able to be able to soak up the season as we continue to navigate this unique time.
+We at the Fife and Drum have taken our own precautions to make sure our guests can travel safely and comfortably and want all of you to be able to soak up the season as we continue to navigate this unique time.
 On that note, today we’re sharing 10 activities here in Williamsburg that you can enjoy thoroughly, all while remaining socially distant.

 1. Rent a kayakand explore the marshes around Jamestown Island.
 Part historical tour/part natural trail, you can paddle through the same waterways that Captain John Smith traveled.
 If you’re a little more adventurous, try some of the paddle-boarding experiences!

 2. Have lunch or coffee ON DoG Street –experience Merchants Square like you never have before!
 Your favorite restaurants like Blue Talon Bistro, Illy Coffee, and DOG Street Grille have extended their outdoor seating into the streets (even some parking lots) to make for a delicious meal, always 6 feet apart.